 The Columbia Fire Department Training Division is responsible for the broad spectrum of training and educational activities that the department conducts or sponsors.
 The department maintains a strong commitment to providing quality educational opportunities to all personnel.

-Division Chief Terry Cassil oversees the Training Division.
-Battalion John Metz conducts day to day operations of the training academy assisted by Capt.
-Lisa Todd.
-Supplemental instructors are used from the Emergency Services and Fire Marshal’s divisions to conduct various classes.
+Battalion Chief Stephen Potter oversees the Training Division.
+Battalion Chief Stephen Potter and Captain Lisa Todd conduct day to day operations of the training academy.
 The Columbia Fire Department provides a wide range of services which makes the necessity for an aggressive training program even more important.
 In addition to fire suppression, fire prevention, and EMS services, the department has special operations teams for hazardous materials and specialized rescue incidents.
 Special operations team members receive intensive training in these specialized areas on an on-going basis.

 The Training Division conducts daily and monthly training sessions at the fire training academy facility, located at 700 Big Bear Boulevard.
 In addition to basic firefighter training, the division conducts classes for apparatus operators, company officers and manages hiring and promotional testing processes.